How to Make a Budget in 7 Simple Steps

 Another way to put it is maintenance budget mode.

-My favorite type of budget adjustments is a pay increase!!
+My favorite type of budget adjustment is a pay increase!!

 Follow These Steps to Making a Budget